BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 between concepts are made.

 This is only meant as an overview.
-As this is a design guide, future additions to this content should weigh off whether to add it here, create sub-pages or reference external resources.
+As this is a design guide, future additions to this content should weigh-off whether to add it here, create sub-pages or reference external resources.